1.8" Pristine Fluorapatite Crystals with Arsenopyrite - Portugal

 This specimen has been mounted to an acrylic display base.

 Fluorapatite is the most common variety in the apatite group.
-It's known to form early in almost all igneous rock as small, microscopic crystals.
+It forms early in almost all igneous rock as small, microscopic crystals.
 It can display a wide variety of colors and can be confused with beryl, phenakite and milarite.
 Often forming bright, lustrous crystals with hexagonal faces and off-center terminations.
 They are found in vugs, often associated with quartz and calcite.
 Most complete crystals are around an inch in length, though larger crystals up to about 4 inches long have been found.

 Arsenopyrite is an iron arsenic sulfide with the chemical formula FeAsS.
-Depending on minerals present during formation, the iron can be replaced by cobalt (Cobaltite).
-Arsenopyrite is the most common mineral containing arsenic and can be found in igneous, metamorphic and sedimentary rock.
+It is the most common arsenic-bearing mineral and is its principal ore, and can be found in igneous, metamorphic and sedimentary rock.
 Crystals can be found as prismatic, twinned, columnar, elongated and massive formations within veins and are found in locations all around the world.
+Depending on minerals present during formation, the iron in arsenopyrite can be replaced by cobalt, forming cobaltite.

 Arsenopyrite contains a significant amount of poisonous arsenic, making it somewhat toxic.
-Therefore, washing hands following handling of arsenopyrite specimens, is recommended.
+Washing hands following handling is recommended.

 SPECIES